The UK’s main inflation measure in January 2019 was...

 - requiring listed companies to show what effect an increase in share prices will have on executive pay to inform shareholders when voting on long-term incentive plans

-The draft regulations will apply pay ratio reporting requirements to listed companies who are required by UK company law to publish a directors’ remuneration report and who have an average number of UK 250+ employees in a financial year.
+The Companies (Miscellaneous Reporting) Regulations 2018 apply pay ratio reporting requirements to listed companies who are required by UK company law to publish a directors’ remuneration report and who have an average number of UK 250+ employees in a financial year.

 To decide whether a company exceeds the 250 threshold, it must ‘find for each month in the financial year the number of persons employed under contracts of service by the company in that month (whether throughout the month or not)’, ‘add together the monthly totals’ and ‘divide by the number of months in the financial year’.
 If the listed company is a parent company, the number of UK employees within group companies must also be included and pay ratio information must relate to the group not the company.
 This is the opposite approach to that taken by the gender pay gap reporting regulations, which measure the 250-employee threshold on a company-by-company basis.